George Clinton (vice president)

-Born in the Province of New York on 26 July 1739, Clinton served in the French and Indian War, rising to the rank of lieutenant in the colonial militia.
+Born in the Province of New York on July 26, 1739, Clinton served in the French and Indian War, rising to the rank of lieutenant in the colonial militia.
 He began a legal practice after the war and served as a district attorney for New York City.
 Then he became a Member of the New York State Assembly from 1768 to 1775.
 He became Governor of New York in 1777 and remained in that office until 1795.
 Clinton supported the cause of independence during the American Revolutionary War and served in the Continental Army despite his gubernatorial position.
 During and after the war, Clinton was an opponent of Vermont's entrance into the Union on account of disputes over land claims.

 Clinton became the longest continuously serving governor in US history, with a tenure of 17 years, 11 months, and two days from 1777 to 1795.
 He opposed the ratification of the United States Constitution, became a prominent Anti-Federalist, and advocated for the addition of the United States Bill of Rights.
 In the early 1790s, he emerged as a leader of the incipient Democratic-Republican Party, serving as the party's vice presidential candidate in the 1792 presidential election.
 Clinton received the third most electoral votes in the election, as President George Washington and Vice President John Adams both won re-election.
-Clinton did not seek re-election in 1795, but returned the governorship from 1801 to 1804.
+Clinton did not seek re-election in 1795, but returned to the governorship from 1801 to 1804.
 With a total tenure of 20 years, 11 months, and two days, Clinton was the longest-serving governor in U.S. history until 2015.
 (Note: Governor of Iowa Terry Branstad surpassed Clinton's record in 2015.)

-Clinton was picked again as the Democratic-Republican vice presidential nominee in the 1804 election, as President Thomas Jefferson dumped Aaron Burr from the ticket.
+Clinton was picked again as the Democratic-Republican vice-presidential nominee in the 1804 election, as President Thomas Jefferson dumped Aaron Burr from the ticket.
 Clinton sought his party's presidential nomination in the 1808 election, but the party's congressional nominating caucus instead nominated James Madison.
 Despite his opposition to Madison, Clinton was re-elected as vice president.
-Clinton died on 20 April 1812 of a heart attack, leaving the office of vice president vacant for the first time in U.S. history.
+Clinton died on April 20, 1812, of a heart attack, leaving the office of vice president vacant for the first time in U.S. history.
 Clinton's nephew, DeWitt Clinton, continued the Clinton New York political dynasty after his uncle's death.